-"Communication and Sustainability: How to Communicate Effectively to Advance Sustainability Initiatives" is the title of the ninth annual Dialog on Sustainability set for Saturday, July 19, in Rathbone and Fiedler halls at Kansas State University.
-The event is open to the public and will run from 8:30 a.m. to 4 p.m.
+"Communication and Sustainability: How to Communicate Effectively to Advance Sustainability Initiatives" is the title of the ninth annual Dialog on Sustainability held Saturday, July 19, in Rathbone and Fiedler halls at Kansas State University.

-Hosted by the Consortium for Environmental Stewardship and Sustainability and its partners, administrative leadership of the consortium is provided by the university's Center for Hazardous Substance Research in the College of Engineering.
+Hosted by the Consortium for Environmental Stewardship and Sustainability and its partners, administrative leadership of the consortium was provided by the university's Center for Hazardous Substance Research in the College of Engineering.

-This year's dialog will focus on effective communication of sustainability concepts and ideas.
-The anticipated audience will include youth from many European countries, undergraduate students from U.S. universities who are working on sustainability research projects, leaders and members of environmental organizations, environmental professionals and other communities.
+This year's dialog focused on effective communication of sustainability concepts and ideas.
+The audience included youth from many European countries, undergraduate students from U.S. universities working on sustainability research projects, leaders and members of environmental organizations, environmental professionals and other communities.

-All who attend are invited to come prepared to share input, ideas and information on their sustainable activities.
-In addition to presentations and dialog, there will be displays, posters, exhibits, a free lunch and more.
-Program details and additional information are available.
+All attendees were invited to share input, ideas and information on their sustainable activities.
+In addition to presentations and dialog, displays, posters, and exhibits were available.